tomvanschaijk/tomvanschaijk.github.io/_posts/2023-04-01-traveling-salesman.markdown

 ### Genetic algorithm

 Finally, this is where the real fun starts...
 Now that we have 2 ways of solving the TSP that give us a guaranteed optimal result, even though it might take a bit to get there, we'll dig into some approximation algorithms.
 Firstly, genetic algorithms.
 You will see that the code isn't terribly complex at all, which allows me to focus on the high level concepts of these interesting algorithms and apply them on this problem.
-If the dynamic programming section was a bit of a head-scratcher: no worries, it's all fun from here on out.
+If the dynamic programming section was a bit of a head-scratcher: no worries, it's all fun and games from here on out.

+#### Genetic?
+Evolution?

 First and foremost: what are genetic algorithms..?
+They are an optimization technique, using concepts from evolutionary biology to search for a global optimal solution.
+As you would expect when drawing the analogy to evolution, we start with an initial population.
+We will crossbreed certain entities from the population with eachother to obtain a new generation.
+There are various techniques we can apply to this process, and as you would expect, strong specimens will be more likely to breed, and some random mutation will also occur.
+As such, it really mimics the process of evolutionary biology where we have non-random survival with non-random reproduction and random mutation.
+The survival of a certain specimen (or the spreading of its 'genes) is steered by a fitness function that measures how well it can optimize for its purpose (in our case, finding the shortest route between a set of nodes).
+Stronger specimens have a higher chance propagating their DNA through the generations, as they are more likely to be chosen for reproduction.
+To make sure there is some sense of discovery built into the whole system, random mutation will be an important part of the process.

+When I first read about these algorithms, I got incredibly excited to learn about them, take a swing at them myself and I'm still amazed at how well the whole concept works.
+You will see that close to optimal results can be achieved very quickly, both in terms of generations needed to do so, as in processing time.
+Each step is fairly simple, very visual and easy to implement.
+Most of the difficulty regarding the efficacy behind these algorithms lie in the details and many of the parameters.
+How big is my population?
+How many generations will I evolve before I stop and accept the result as close enough to optimal?
+What techniques will I use to steer the crossbreeding?
+How will I introduce genetic mutation in new specimens?
+A lot of these questions are often a matter of experimentation.
+Since I'm still very much a beginner in terms of these algorithms, I'd encourage you to start your own learning journey if all of this spikes your interest.
+For now, let me show you the implementation I came up with, after experimenting with all of the above:

 ``` python
 async def genetic_algorithm(graph: Graph, distances: dict[tuple[int, int], int], population_size: int,